 This lesson comes from experience.
 “Follow the phishing simulation with security awareness training very quickly afterwards.
 Within hours of sending the simulated phishing email, you should send a message explaining that this was a pre-agreed exercise.
 Tell users clearly that it is a test to improve awareness, not to catch anyone out.
 Be very clear that it’s okay to get it wrong and there will be no repercussions or consequences,” says David.

 Don’t make assumptions that people know about the risks.
 Remember it’s always someone’s first day.
 And technical knowhow is not the same as security savvy.
 “I’ve trained some very smart people and you think they know the same stuff you do, but they don’t always pick up on the same vulnerabilities and gaps,” says David.

 “Now that I’m a consultant, you might expect me to say that, but here’s why it makes sense.
 If the simulated phishing email comes from you as the CISO, users will never open a genuine email from you again,” says David.

 10 Rinse and repeat

 Simply put, this means running awareness on a regular basis – and more than once per year.
 “I always objected to security ‘programmes’ because by definition, they had an end date.
 Awareness needs to be continuous and ongoing – quarterly at a minimum,” says David.
 The size of the organisation doesn’t matter.
 In larger companies, you can vary the frequency of tests by focusing on one particular department at a time.

 The Harvard Business Review argued that businesses should see security awareness training as an investment, not a cost.
 These tips can help you to ensure the investment keeps delivering value for money in the form of improved security.

-The post Time to see security training as an investment, not a cost appeared first on BH Consulting.
+The post 10 steps to better security awareness part 2: apply lessons learned appeared first on BH Consulting.